-In 1991 he married Charlyn Rumer in the ILCC sanctuary, and they have made their home at Indian Lake.
-They have two children, Carrie who works for The Ohio State University and Christopher who is a sophomore at Ohio University.
-Their family also includes their dog Hope who they believe to be the world’s best dog.
+In 1991 he married Charlyn Rumer in the ILCC sanctuary.
+Their immediate family includes a daughter Carrie who resides in Lima, and a son Christopher and his wife, Hannah, who reside in Troy.
+Their family also includes their dog Hope whom they believe to be the world’s best dog.

-Pastor Jim feels he has the best of both worlds, leading a traditional worship at ILCC and a contemporary worship at the Lighthouse at Indian Lake!
-He feels both services are wonderful in their own ways and that the Holy Spirit is present and active in both endeavors.
+Pastor Jim feels he has the best of both worlds, leading traditional worship at ILCC and contemporary worship at the Lighthouse at Indian Lake!
+He feels that both services are wonderful in their ways and that the Holy Spirit is present and active in both endeavors.

-He feels strongly that, “There is nothing better than being engaged in active spirit filled worship and ministry and there is no better place to live, serve, and worship than beautiful Indian Lake, Ohio”.
+He feels strongly that “There is nothing better than being engaged in the active Spirit-filled worship and ministry and there is no better place to serve and worship than beautiful Indian Lake, Ohio”.

-In the 30 plus years as members, Bob and Karen have watched the church experience many ups and downs, but no matter what is happening, the church is like a family.
-“One of the reasons I love pastoral ministry is being able to be there for people who are having difficulties in their lives.
-Whether it is grief, loss of job, family problems, financial difficulties, or health issues, I like to be able to be able to give support, hope for the future and share the love of God.
-And of course, it is a blessing to be a part of all their joys and successes”.
+She teaches the Beacon children during the sermon each week.
+It is usually a wild time, but as she says, “it is always a joy towatch young children learn the stories of the Bible and then relate it to their lives.”
+In the 40-plus years as members, Bob and Karen have watched the church experience many ups and downs, but no matter what happens, the church is like a family.
+“Oneof the reasons I love pastoral ministry is being able to be there for people who are having difficulties in their lives.
+Whether it is grief, loss of a job, family problems, financial difficulties, or health issues, I like to be able to give support, hope for the future, and share the love of God.
+And, of course, it is a blessing to be a part of all their joys and successes”.

 Dave Hafenbrack - Operations Pastor

-Dave and Teresa Hafenbrack have been residents of the lake for over twelve years.
-They have three grown children, four granddaughters and 2 grandsons!
+Dave and Teresa Hafenbrack have been residents of the lake for over 24 years.
+They have three grown children, four granddaughters, and three grandsons!
 Josh is a lawyer in Washington, D.C.
-Andy and his wife Lauren are graduates of Indian University and reside in Fishers Indiana along with their son Leo.
-Brittany and her husband Derek live in Washington Court House, Ohio with the family’s three grandchildren – Gracie, Bella, and Ava.
-Jesse and his wife Cassidy also live in Washington Court House along with their daughter Logan and son Matthew.
+Andy and his wife Lauren are graduates of Indiana University and reside in Fishers, Indiana, along with their sons Leo and Ari.
+Brittany and her husband, Derek, live in Washington Court House, Ohio, with the family’s three granddaughters – Gracie, Bella, and Ava.
+Jesse and his wife Cassidy live in Washington Court House, along with their daughter Logan and son Matthew.

-Both Dave and Teresa have served ILCC in many capacities from President of the Board to Chair of the Elders to forming and leading the Quilt Divas club.
-After Dave sold his business in 2013, he joined the ILCC pastoral team as Administrative Pastor handling business, and management activities.
+Dave and Teresa have served ILCC in many capacities, from the President of the Board to the Chair of the Elders to forming and leading the Quilter's Sewsociety.
+After Dave sold his business in 2013, he joined the ILCC pastoral team as operations Pastor, handling business and operations duties.
 Both Teresa and Dave love the lake region and were drawn to ILCC by the warmth and feeling of the ILCC Christian Family.
-They share many things but most importantly their love of God and blessing He brings to their lives.
+They share many things but most importantly, their love of God and the blessing He brings to their lives.